AnPanc/anpanc.github.io/_posts/2018-03-06-lemon-passionfruit-slices.markdown

 reviewCount: 0
 ---

-Squidgy chocolate, pecan and walnut brownies with a sweet sugary top crust.
+Homemade lemon and passionfruit curd piped onto a buttery biscuit base with a traditional sponge topping.